Magnesium vs. Valerian: What Are The Differences & Which One's Best For Your Sleep?

 If you're looking for something stronger and more targeted, magnesium is the move.* "Magnesium helps to calm the central nervous system, which helps to prepare the brain to turn off and also to keep it functioning at a calmer level throughout the night," family medicine physician Robert Rountree, M.D., says of the supplement.*

-Hence why mindbodygreen chose magnesium as the star of its first sleep supplement, magnesium+.
+Hence why mindbodygreen chose magnesium as the star of its first sleep supplement, sleep support+.
 We worked with Rountree to develop a formula that pairs 120 milligrams of magnesium glycinate with other sleep promoters like jujube and pharmaGABA.* Both of these complement magnesium's ability to help people fall asleep faster, stay asleep longer, and wake up feeling more refreshed.*

 The bottom line.